polterguy/magic/README.md

 # Super DRY Magic for ASP.NET Core

-Magic is a Super DYR starter kit for your ASP.NET Core web APIs, that brings the ideas of DRY (_"Don't Repeat Yourself"_) to a new level.
+Magic is a Super DRY starter kit for your ASP.NET Core web APIs, that brings the ideas of DRY (_"Don't Repeat Yourself"_) to a new level.
 If you follow a small recipe as you create your controller endpoints, services, view models, and database models, you will literally start out with 80% of your job done, and you can wrap any CRUD operations into your HTTP REST endpoints almost without coding.
 The project's purpose is to be a starter kit for your own projects, allowing you to _"hit the ground